North Carolina: Economy

-North Carolina's 2018 total gross state product was $496 billion.
+According to the U.S. Bureau of Economic Analysis, North Carolina's gross state product was $893.762 billion and its per capita personal income was $68,511 in 2025.
 Based on American Community Survey 2010–2014 data, North Carolina's median household income was $46,693.
 It ranked forty-first out of fifty states plus the District of Columbia for median household income.
 North Carolina had the fourteenth highest poverty rate in the nation at 17.6%, with 13% of families that were below the poverty line.
+As of May 2025, the unemployment rate was 3.7%.

 Charlotte is home to the headquarters of Bank of America (foreground) and Truist (background), two of the largest banks in the United States.
 Bank of America is the largest company headquartered in North Carolina.

 The state has a very diverse economy because of its great availability of hydroelectric power, its pleasant climate, and its wide variety of soils.
 The state ranks third among the South Atlantic states in population, but leads the region in industry and agriculture.
 North Carolina leads the nation in the production of tobacco.

 Charlotte, the state's largest city, is a major textile and trade center.
 According to a Forbes article written in 2013, employment in the "Old North State" has gained many different industry sectors.
 Science, technology, engineering, and math (STEM) industries in the area surrounding North Carolina's capital have grown 17.9 percent since 2001.
 Raleigh ranked the third best city for technology in 2020 due to the state's growing technology sector.
-In 2010, North Carolina's total gross state product was $424.9 billion, while the state debt in November 2012, according to one source, totaled $2.4 billion, while according to another, was in 2012 $57.8 billion.
-In 2011, the civilian labor force was at around 4.5 million with employment near 4.1 million.
+In 2010, North Carolina's total gross state product was $424.9 billion, while the state debt in November 2012, according to one source, totaled $2.4 billion, while according to another in 2012 it was $57.8 billion.